-In this section you may find the answers of the questions and issues coming from the participants in the info sessions that WBF organized in: Tirana, Podgorica, Sarajevo, Skopje, Prishtina and Belgrade and also those addressed directly to us by e-mail and social media channels.
+In this section you may find the answers of the questions and issues coming from the participants in the info sessions of the First Call that WBF organized in: Tirana, Podgorica, Sarajevo, Skopje, Prishtina and Belgrade and also those addressed directly to us by e-mail and social media channels.

 We thank you for your interest and participation!